 The Internet has done many good things to the world, no doubt about it.
 My job wouldn’t exist without the Internet 🙂 But I am sure that the Internet also has brought us some bad things.
 The world was larger before the internet – it is how it feels anyway.
 We couldn’t just get news from all over the world in real-time and we couldn’t communicate with the world as easy as we can today.
 We, therefore, wasn’t that much influenced by other countries, as we are now.
 There are many countries out there which are less liberal than Denmark and thereby has a “bad” influence on Denmark’s liberal mindset, but it is hardly the main reason why we are in the middle of a change.

 2. Censorship in TV

-Another influencer is TV as a media.
-There has been Danish TV for many years, but there are not much censorship in danish TV (and there are still no censorship).
-The problem here is foreign TV from US and other countries where there is a lot different censorship.
-But on the other hand these TV Channels has been available for many years.
+Another influence is TV as a media.
+There has been Danish TV for many years, but there are not much censorship in Danish TV (and there is still no censorship).
+The problem here is foreign TV from the US and other countries where there is a lot of different censorship.
+But on the other hand, these TV Channels has been available for many years.
 One thing has changed regarding TV as a media is services like Netflix, HBO among others.
-These services seems to be more censored than danish TV, but I am still not convinced that it has any large effect on the danish society.
+These services seem to be more censored than Danish TV, but I am still not convinced that it has any large effect on the Danish society.

 One could say that what Facebook do is not harmful – and yes it might not seem that way.
 But I do find it interesting that more and more people have problems with their own body image.
 They don’t like what they see.
 This is of course not just because of Facebook, but more like a side effect.
-A side effect because when people start thinking that nudity is not ok then they also stop looking at them self and on ordinary peoples nude body.
-When they stop looking on others body on example a nude beach, they will compare there body with people from commercials, movies etc. where everything is perfect (most likely photoshopped).
+A side effect because when people start thinking that nudity is not ok then they also stop looking at them self and on the ordinary people’s nude body.
+When they stop looking at others body on example a nude beach, they will compare their body with people from commercials, movies etc. where everything is perfect (most likely photoshopped).